 Wood Privacy Fence

 Privacy fences are still a favorite fence style with many homeowners in the DFW area, whether it’s a backyard fence or anywhere on your property.
 Indeed, the white picket fence is a staple of the American dream.
 At Buzz Custom Fence, we favor the look of a wood picket fence over a white picket fence.
 That is, we like to let the beauty of the wood grain shine through.
 When custom built to your yard, it enhances your landscape and curb appeal for your home.

-All of our wood fences — even the simplest of patterns — are customized for your property, as we do not use pre-built panels.
+All of our wood fences — even the simplest of patterns — are customized for your DFW property, as we do not use pre-built panels.
 Building your fence one picket at a time allows us to adjust for slopes in your property.

 Let’s look at a few popular options for wood fencing in Fort Worth.
 First, people often have questions about hardwoods versus softwoods.
 Trees that produce hardwood have broad leaves and are deciduous, meaning they drop their leaves each fall.
 Beech, mahogany, ash, oak, teak and walnut are hardwoods.
 Hardwoods absorb water slowly, but also dry out very slowly.
-Because they retain water, pickets made from hardwoods may rot and break down.
+Because they retain water, pickets made from hardwoods may not resist rot and break down.
 Softwoods, on the other hand, come from evergreens, trees with needles and cones.
 These include pine, cypress, redwood, fir, spruce, redwood and our favorite, cedar.
 Natural resins in evergreen softwoods repel termites and mold.

 Pressure treated SPF pickets are a common type of wood used for picket wood fencing.
 However, we at Buzz do not endorse them.